velotist/Zehntausend/Readme.md

 ### Tech

-Zehntausend uses just the System Framwork of .NET:
+Zehntausend uses just the "System" Namespace of .NET Framework:

 * [C#] - using System.*